Princess Changping

-Zhu Meichuo (2 May 1630 – 26 September 1647), known by her title Princess Changping, was a Chinese princess of the Ming dynasty.
-She was the daughter of the Chongzhen Emperor and Consort Shun, of the Wang clan but was raised by Empress Zhou after her mother died.
+Zhu Meichuo (c.
+1630 – c.
+1647), known by her title Princess Changping, was a Chinese princess of the Ming dynasty.
+She was the elder daughter of the Chongzhen Emperor and Consort Shun of the Wang clan, but was raised by Empress Zhou after her mother died.

 Biography

-Changping was born to the Chongzhen Emperor and Consort Shun, of the Wang clan.Changping had 2 sisters: Princess Kunyi, Princess Zhaoren and 6 brothers: Prince Daoliang, Zhu Cican, Zhu Cizhao, Zhu Cilang, Zhu Cihuan, Zhu Cijiong.
+Princess Changping was born around 1630 to the Chongzhen Emperor and Consort Shun of the Wang clan.
+Changping had 2 sisters, Princess Kunyi and Princess Zhaoren, and 6 brothers: Prince Daoliang, Zhu Cican, Zhu Cizhao, Zhu Cilang, Zhu Cihuan, and Zhu Cijiong.

-She was known for her ingenuity.
+From a young age, Changping was known for her ingenuity.
+She took interest in poetry and literature, and also grew skilled in cooking and needlework.

-At the age of 16, her father arranged for her marriage to Zhou Xian (周顯; a.k.a.
+In 1644, her father arranged for her marriage to Zhou Xian (周顯; a.k.a.
 Zhou Shixian 周世顯), a military officer.
-However, their wedding was cancelled as Li Zicheng and his rebel army was entering the palace.
-Even though the Chongzhen Emperor loved his family, he had to kill them when the capital fell to the rebels because the emperor's plan failed, because he was afraid that after his death, his children's fate would be the same as it was during the Song dynasty's fall: the princes were tortured until they died, and the princesses were forced to become prostitutes.
+However, their wedding was cancelled as Li Zicheng and his rebel army advanced toward the capital Beijing.
+As the imperial defences failed and the capital fell to the rebels, the emperor decided to kill his own family, fearing that their fate would mirror that of the last Song dynasty imperial family: the princess tortured to death and the princesses enslaved as prostitutes.

-At that moment, Changping found her mother's dead body at the temple.
-Crying and holding her mother's dress, her father came shouting at her "Why must you be born in this family?", and slashed his sword at her, cutting off her left arm.
-Changping fainted due to blood loss, after that having the luck to be saved by a eunuch.
-Nobody thought that she would survive, but she regained consciousness five days later, and found out that her father had committed suicide by hanging himself on a tree in front of the Forbidden City.
+Changping at one point found Empress Zhou’s dead body at a temple, having been ordered to commit suicide by her father.
+While crying and holding her mother's dress, her father came in the room, shouting at her, “Why must you be born in this family?"
+He then attacked her with his sword, cutting off her left arm.
+Changping fainted from blood loss, but was saved by a eunuch.
+Nobody thought that she would survive, but she regained consciousness five days later, and found out that her father had committed suicide by hanging himself on a tree in front of the Forbidden City, marking the end of the Zhu family imperial lineage and the Ming dynasty.

-In 1645, Changping asked the Shunzhi Emperor of the Qing dynasty, which had replaced the Ming dynasty, for permission to become a Buddhist nun.
+In 1645, Changping asked the Shunzhi Emperor of the new Qing dynasty for permission to become a Buddhist nun.
 The emperor refused and arranged for her to marry Zhou Xian.
-Changping got pregnant from this marriage, while 16 or 17 years old.

-Princess Changping died during her pregnancy following an illness.
+Changping and Zhou Xian were said to have had a happy, respectful marriage.
+However, in 1647, while pregnant, Princess Changping fell ill and died, aged 16 or 17.